meguia/IRma/README.md

 A GUI using [customtkinter](https://github.com/tomschimansky/customtkinter) is under development.

-If you want to give a try you will need
+If you want to give a try you will need:

--matplotlib >= 3.7
+- matplotlib >= 3.7
--customtkinter >= 5.1
+- customtkinter >= 5.1

-And the you can run the example with
+And then you can run the example with

 `python examples/acousticfield_gui.py`